Are you looking for low-cost marketing ideas for small businesses?

 And you can do it.

-One of the reasons people might be reluctant to respond to your request is because they don’t see what value it will add to them.
+People might be reluctant to respond to your request because they don’t see what value it will add to them.
 Like HubSpot certifications, give out a badge or honor people who participate.
 Participation should be worth the time and effort.

 All of these are low-cost marketing ideas for small businesses.
-You can implement them and share.
+You can implement them and share them.
 You can start by asking your customers for pictures, a short video, or reviews.

 3. Email Marketing/Blogging